 Another big reason the 1UZ is so popular is due to its very lightweight and compact design; it’s barely any heavier than a typical four cylinder.
 This allows the 1UZ to slide into smaller RWD cars like MX5s and AE86s without negatively affecting the handling – we’ve even recently seen one fitted to a Ford Focus ST170, complete with twin turbos!

-Robbing a bigger, more powerful motor from another model in the same family can make for some of the easiest and best engine swaps available.
-Here’s a few options of how robbing parts from a bigger brother can improve your car.
+Robbing a bigger, more powerful motor from another model from the same manufacturer as your car can make for some of the easiest and best engine swaps available.
+Here’s a few options of how taking parts from a bigger brother can improve your car.

 Z20LET into Vauxhall Corsa engine swap